 In 2008 Slavna launched her own fashion and jewelry label that premiered at the Berlin Fashion Week and was featured in Vogue, Vanity Fair, Another Magazine, Elle and many more online and printed publications.
 The collection was also a part of the book "Backstage - Fashion Week Berlin" by teNeues publishing.

 She continues her career in visual arts, collaborating with film and theater directors, choreographers, composers, and musicians.
 She has created costumes for numerous stages across the world: Schauspiel Köln, Göteborg Opera, Theatre National de Chaillot Paris, Taichung Metropolitan Opera House, Spiral Hall in Tokyo, Stadsschouwburg Amsterdam, Konzert Theater Bern, Staatstheater Mainz, Ballet Moskva, Burg theater Vienna.
-"Get Lost", a feature film directed by Daniela Amavia starring Ella Travolta, she had the pleasure of designing, is premiering in summer 2022.
+"Get Lost", a feature film directed by Daniela Amavia starring Ella Travolta, whom she had the pleasure of designing, is premiering in the summer 2022.

-Slavna's works were featured in museums and galleries shows, notably the exhibition "The costume at the turn of the Century 1995 - 2015" at the Bahrushin State Theater Museum in Moscow in 2016 as well as the Women's Museum in Wiesbaden, Germany in 2021.
+Slavna's works were featured in museums and gallery shows, notably the exhibition "The costume at the turn of the Century 1995 - 2015" at the Bahrushin State Theater Museum in Moscow in 2016 as well as the Women's Museum in Wiesbaden, Germany in 2021.

-She has completed MA in Multimedia Arts at the University of Arts in Belgrade in 2009, was a guest student at the Faculty of New Media at the Goethe University in Frankfurt from 2015 to 2017 and is currently a Ph.D. candidate at the Academy of Fine Arts in Vienna at the Faculty for Fashion and Styles.
+She completed MA in Multimedia Arts at the University of Arts in Belgrade in 2009, was a guest student at the Faculty of New Media at the Goethe University in Frankfurt from 2015 to 2017, and is currently a Ph.D. candidate at the Academy of Fine Arts in Vienna at the Faculty for Fashion and Styles.